Chi Phi: Growth and development

 In June 1867, due to the disruption of the American Civil War, a group of Southern students led by Peter Mitchell Wilson, A-A '69, and other students from the States of Louisiana and South Carolina, chartered the Theta chapter of the Southern Order at the University of Edinburgh in Edinburgh, Scotland.
 This chapter is thought to be the first international and only European chapter of an American college fraternity.

 Except for a brief period in 1911, three Chi Phis (Joseph Mackey Brown, John Marshall Slaton, and Nathaniel E. Harris) held the office of governor of the State of Georgia from 1909 to 1917.
 Brown was vehemently opposed to Slaton's pardon of Leo Frank in 1915, and since he died in 1932, Brown has been implicated as a conspirator in Frank's lynching.

 Chi Phi's conservative expansion philosophy that only the old, well-established schools were suitable for a chapter led to the denial of a petition for a charter by a group of students at the University of Richmond in 1901.
 This group went on to found the Sigma Phi Epsilon fraternity.
 During the subsequent 53-year period, Sigma Phi Epsilon chartered over 140 chapters, while Chi Phi only chartered fourteen.

 Notable members

 A man named Jerry Reid, who returned to college in a new major at the age of 68 and subsequently pledged Chi Phi, is possibly the oldest new member ever thus far to join a college fraternity.

 Local chapter or member misconduct

-The Chi Phi chapter at Cornell was suspended after an individual reported an incident of being drugged and sexually assaulted by multiple assailants on October 25, 2024.
+The Chi Phi chapter at Cornell University was suspended after a woman reported an incident of being drugged and sexually assaulted by multiple assailants on October 25, 2024.

+The Chi Phi chapter at Indiana University was placed on a cease and desist in November 2025 for hazing.